oluwabunmi2/Vochub/README.md

 cd backend
 npm test

+# Deployment Plan
+- Log in to Heroku:  heroku login
+- Create a new Heroku app: heroku create voc-hub
+- Navigate to the backend directory and initialize it as a Heroku project: git init heroku git:remote -a voc-hub
+- Push the backend code to Heroku: git add . git commit -m "Initial Heroku Deployment" git push heroku main
+  - Set the environment variables on Heroku: heroku config:set MONGO_URI=<Your MongoDB Atlas URI>
+  - Open the deployed Heroku app: heroku open

 # Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request to contribute.
 Ensure that you follow the coding standards and include tests for your changes.